NyanoNyan/-EDA-and-Forecasting-on-weekly-petrol-and-diesel-data/README.md

 - For this section, I looked took the petrol pump price data over time and used bi-directional LSTM model to fit and predict future values of weekly petrol data in the UK.

 - I also applied detrending before fitting the model as in papers it was a recommended step for pre-processing.
-Also, due to detrending, this will make the data staionary which will allow the model to train well.
+Also, due to detrending, this will make the data stationary which will allow the model to train well..

 - A univariate approach was used for this, as when additional features such as petrol_duty_rate, petrol_vat_percent_rate, and Year were added, it did not improve the model.
-However, this model, can be adapted to a multivariate time series, by feeding it x columns data and changing the num_x to numbers of features.
+However, this model can be adapted to a multivariate time series, by feeding it x columns data and changing the num_x to numbers of features.

-- The cross-validtion for this data set was changed a little bit.
+- The cross-validation for this data set was changed a little bit.
 90% (841 values) of the data was used for training and 8% (71 values) was used for testing.
 Lastly, 2% of the data (11 values) were used to test unknown future values.

 <img src="images/de-trended_data.JPG" width="700">